grpc/proposal/NODEJS-CLIENT-INTERCEPTORS.md

 ```

 The `options` argument to the `InterceptingCall` constructor includes all the options accepted by the base `grpc.Call`
+constructor.
+Modifying the options that are passed to the `InterceptingCall` constructor will have the effect of
+changing the options passed to the underlying `grpc.Call` constructor.

-constructor, in addition to a `MethodDescriptor` object.
-The `MethodDescriptor` is a container for properties of the
+Additionally, the `options` argument includes a `MethodDescriptor` object.
+The `MethodDescriptor` is a container for
-call which are used internally and may also be useful to consumers:
+properties of the call which are used internally and may also be useful to interceptors:

 ```javascript
 /**